Google to pay $700 mln to US consumers, states in Play store settlement | Technology

 The settlement said eligible consumers will receive at least $2 and may get additional payments based on their spending on Google Play between Aug.
 16, 2016 and Sept.
 30, 2023.
 All 50 states, the District of Columbia, Puerto Rico and the Virgin Islands, joined the settlement.

 Google was accused of overcharging consumers through unlawful restrictions on the distribution of apps on Android devices and unnecessary fees for in-app transactions.
 It did not admit wrongdoing.
-Lead plaintiff Utah and other states announced the settlement in September, but the terms were kept confidential ahead of Google's related trial with "Fortnite" maker Epic Games.
+Attorneys for the states and consumers announced the settlement in September, but the terms were kept confidential ahead of Google's related trial with "Fortnite" maker Epic Games.
 A California federal jury last week agreed with Epic that parts of Google's app business were anticompetitive.

 Wilson White, Google vice president for government affairs and public policy, in a statement said the settlement "builds on Android's choice and flexibility, maintains strong security protections, and retains Google's ability to compete with other (operating system) makers, and invest in the Android ecosystem for users and developers."
 The company said it was expanding the ability of app and game developers to provide consumers an alternative billing option for in-app purchases next to Play's billing system.
 Google said it had piloted "choice billing" in the U.S. for more than a year.

 As part of the settlement, Google said it would simplify users' ability to download apps directly from developers.
-Lawyers for the states in their court filing said the settlement terms "will offer significant, meaningful, long-lasting relief for consumers throughout the country."
+California, North Carolina, New York, Tennessee and Utah led the states' coalition.
+State regulators spent hundreds of hours negotiating the settlement, Monday's court filing said.

+Democratic North Carolina Attorney General Josh Stein told Reuters on Tuesday that “the changes Google is required to adopt will result in more innovation among app developers and lower prices for consumers, and that was always our number one goal.”
+The states' attorneys said "no other U.S. antitrust enforcer has yet been able to secure remedies of this magnitude from Google" or another major digital platform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)